riva-lab/matrixFont/readme.en.md

 If you find a bug in the application or want to suggest something to improve the application, please go to the [Issues](https://gitlab.com/riva-lab/matrixFont/-/issues) section of the **matrixFont** project.
 First investigate if a similar or the same issue has been opened before.
 Do not create duplicate issues, update or reopen existing ones - this speeds up their review.
 If your issue has not been raised before, create a new issue.

+If your native language is not Russian or Ukrainian, please write your messages in English.
+You can also add a translation into Russian or Ukrainian below the original if you want.

 Your questions and suggestions help improve **matrixFont**.

 ## Сopyright and credits